JohnLam916/Tip_Calculator/README.md

 # Tip_Calculator
 First Project: Tip Calculator

-This calculator will take a users input at the command line for:
-Cost of the food
+This calculator will take a users input at the command line for:/n Cost of the food/n
-Number of people splitting the bill
+Number of people splitting the bill/n
-Percentage of the tip
+Percentage of the tip/n

 Then, the script should output: